xihajun/MachineLearner/docs/en/source/index.rst

 :ref:`installation` - start here
 =============================

-For those new to SS-ZOO, start here to get your own COBRA locally now!
-Good luck on your journey!

-..
-For the new cobra users, how to setup a COBRA-friendly environment.
+For the new machine learners, I hope you will enjoy by starting here.

 .. rst-class:: column column2

 :ref:`how-to`
 =============

-Introduce the COBRA abilities; practical step-by-step guides for the new COBRA users, covering several important topics.
+Practical step-by-step guides for the new users, covering several important topics.

 .. rst-class:: column column2